memfault/interrupt/_drafts/diving-into-jtag-part6.md

 The simplest, most obvious, but probably least effective method of protection is to restrict access to the JTAG connector at the board level.
-This restriction is achieved by physically removing the JTAG connector from the board at the end of production.
+This restriction is achieved by physically removing the JTAG connector from the board at the end of production as shown on this picture where you can see that JTAG connector was removed:

 <p align="center">
  <img width="100%" src="{% img_url jtag-part6/board-level-protection-1.png %}" alt="The Board-level protection example 1" />
 </p>

 Another protection option is suitable when there is no JTAG connector on the board at all, and the JTAG pins are scattered across the board as test points.
+For example on next picture you can see that board contain JTAG pins as separate pads.

 <p align="center">
  <img width="100%" src="{% img_url jtag-part6/board-level-protection-2.png %}" alt="The Board-level protection example 2" />